discretize/discretize-guides/builds/guardian/seraph-firebrand/index.md

 <Weapons weapon1MainType="Axe" weapon1MainAffix="Celestial" weapon1MainSigil1="Smoldering" weapon1OffType="Torch" weapon1OffAffix="Celestial" weapon1OffSigil="Bursting" weapon2MainType="Staff" weapon2MainAffix="Celestial" weapon2MainSigil1="Transference" weapon2MainSigil2="Smoldering" weapon1MainInfusion1Id="49432" weapon1OffInfusionId="49432" weapon2MainInfusion1Id="49432" weapon1MainInfusion2Id="49432" weapon2MainInfusion2Id="49432"/>

 <Card title="Alternative Gear">
- - If you want to stay with Celestial gear but play a more offensive variant, you can adjust your gear as follows.
-Use <Item id="24765"/> and replace the <Item id="24624"/> with <Item id="24560"/> on Axe, and <Item id="44944"/> on Staff.
  - <Item id="47016"/> to replace <Item id="47020"/> in groups where less support or <Boon name="Might"/> is needed,
  - In groups that require more support you can always swap consumables to <Item id="68634"/> and <Item id="67528"/>